 What if you and your enemy are divided by a large chasm that you cannot cross?
 Or what if your target is surrounded by flames that could damage you severely?
 When you think outside the usual combat routine, the answer to this dilemma would be to use ranged attacks such as ranged weapons and spells.
 However, your party does not always have access to spells.
 What if all your casters in the party have run out of spell slots?
 What would you do?

-There is a simple solution for that using a simple weapon, which is the light crossbow.
+There is a simple solution for that using a simple weapon, which is the weapon featured in this Light Crossbow 5e Guide.
 It is a fairly good weapon to use because it is a simple weapon.
 See, those who are proficient with martial weapons are only a select few; they are those who have experienced being on the battlefield with their blades such as soldiers, warriors, and the like.
 Simple weapons, on the other hand, can be proficiently used by a wider demographic.

 What is the 5e light crossbow?